 Best Putter for Beginners

 Putting will be very difficult for you at first, and three putts are very common place.
 With practice though, you will get better.
 You don’t have to be an athlete to putt well, but it can still be very hard for beginners to judge the distances of putts well.
 Keeping your head directly over the ball can help, but a good alignment system should be in place too.

 Traditional Blades should be best left to the expert putters.
 They are designed to give the highest touch and feel of any putter and so it’s harder for recreational golfers like you to control.
 Beginners will have much more success on the greens if they opt for mallet putters with an offset (pictured to the right).
 You may have noticed mallet putters have lines on the putter head, these aid you in lining up your putts.
 The offset shaft is designed to get your eye over the ball, as it allows you to line up your shots easier than a straight shaft.

 Read my article on how to choose the best beginner putter here.

 Some super game improvement irons for beginners are the choice for more consistent shots.
 SGI clubs offer perimeter weighting, cavity back, a wider sole, and a low centre of gravity too.
 The club choice range can be from either 6 through to pitching wedge or 6 through to sand wedge.
 The cavity back (pictured right) and wider sole make them much more forgiving.

 The sand wedge will offer more loft and more bounce for shots around the rough or in the sand.
 The bounce is the feature on the sole of the club and it helps the club to glide easily through rough or sand.
-Click here for more info on finding the best beginner golf irons…
+Follow this for the best golf irons for beginners.

 If you’re still having trouble finding the right clubs for you then I’m always here to help, just get in touch and I’ll help you best I can.